shashiongithub/Split-and-Rephrase/README.md

 Please follow instructions from our [Hybrid Sentence Simplification System](https://github.com/shashiongithub/Sentence-Simplification-ACL14).
-Please contact me at shashi.narayan@ed.ac.uk if you any issue.
+Please contact me at shashi.narayan@ed.ac.uk if you have any issue.

 ## Semantically motivated Split and Rephrase Models (SPLIT-MULTISEQ2SEQ and SPLIT-SEQ2SEQ)